cybermaggedon/ixbrl-parse/README.md

 - Script `ixbrl-to-xbrl` emits iXBRL tagged data as an XBRL instance.
 - Script `ixbrl-to-kv` emits iXBRL in a key-value form easily consumed by scripts.
+- Script `ixbrl-markdown` emits iXBRL tagged data in a markdown report.

 ## Sample data